-Congrats, you have created a base!
-Now on to the fun stuff, your textured flowers that will act as a "middle-ground".
-Proceed cutting your selected blooms (i.e veronicas, frittilaria, etc) at different lengths and be playful by experimenting with their placement in varying positions in your vessel.Continue to 5 of 7 below.
+Now that you've made a base, you can begin to add the textured flowers that will act as a "middle-ground."
+Proceed to cut your selected blooms (like veronicas, fritillaria, and ranunculus) at different lengths, and then playfully experiment with their placement in varying positions within your vessel.

-Time for Blooms!
+Time for Blooms